 |Director for Welfare

 Mrs Kausar Hussain

 |Primary Pastoral Lead

 Miss Kaliphia Foster

 |Student Support Manager

 0121 393 4459

-You can download our full safeguarding policy here - Safeguarding and Child Protection Policy SEPT 2022.pdf
+You can download our full safeguarding policy here - Safeguarding and Child Protection Policy 2023-2024 SEPT 2023.pdf

-Keeping Children safe in Education - KCSIE_2022_revised DFE Guidance SEPT 2022.pdf
+Keeping Children safe in Education - Keeping children safe in education SEPT 2023.pdf

 There are some very useful resources on the NSPCC underwear rule webpage (please see the NSPCC link below).
 These include a video for parents, downloadable leaflets in a variety of languages and advice on specialist situations such as discussing personal safety with children who have a learning disability.